docksal/docksal/docs/content/tools/pull.md

 ## Pulling Files

-Pulling down the files from an environment can sometimes be lengthy.
-Especially if you only want new files or updated files.
-Using the `rsync` command can be especially great because it can help you with that process, but what about trying to remember the `rsync` command and options you need for the files to pull specifically can be a pain.
+Pulling down the files from an environment can sometimes be a lengthy process, especially if you only want new files or updated files.
+Using the `rsync` command can help you with that process, but trying to remember the `rsync` command and options you need for the files to pull specifically can be challenging.

 ```bash
 fin pull files
 ```

-Additional options can be used for helping with rsyncing the files locally.
+Additional options can be used to help rsync the files locally.

 ```
   --RSYNC_OPTIONS=<options>     Rsync Options to append.